BrodyHughes/Rhystic_Buddy/README.md

 ---

 **Rhystic Buddy** is an app designed to be a simple, but feature-rich companion for your Commander games.
-It features life trackin and also offers a suite of tools to manage board states and streamline gameplay, all wrapped in a clean, gesture-driven interface.
+It features life tracking and offers a suite of tools to manage board states and streamline gameplay, all wrapped in a clean, gesture-driven interface.

 ## ✨ Key Features